-2.1.
-These Fee Rules apply to all students eligible for the Northern Ireland fee who are registered for an undergraduate module (either standalone or as part of a qualification) or an Integrated Masters for the 2025/26 academic year.
+2.1 These Fee Rules apply to all students eligible for the Wales fee who are registered for an undergraduate module (either standalone or as part of a qualification) and Integrated Masters students for the 2025/26 academic year.
 Future modules will follow the Fee Rules in effect at that time.
-Updates to this policy may be made to correct errors, enhance clarity, or comply with legal changes.
+Updates to this policy may occur to correct errors, enhance clarity, or comply with legal changes.